 Sensu services print structured log messages to standard output.
 In order to capture these log messages to disk or another logging facility, Sensu services make use of capabilities provided by the underlying operating system's service management.
 For example, logs are sent to the journald when systemd is the service manager, whereas log messages are redirected to /war/log/sensu when running under sysvinit schemes.
-If you are running systemd as your service manager and would rather have logs written to /war/log/sensu, see the guide to forwarding logs from journald to syslog.
+If you are running systemd as your service manager and would rather have logs written to /war/log/sensu/, see the guide to form-journald-to-syslog.